-You have all of the necessary skills and experience, along with some additional qualifications that any employer would love to have at their disposal.
+You have all of the necessary job skills and experience, along with some additional qualifications that any employer would love to have at their disposal.
 So, why aren’t you getting the job or even a call for an interview?
 The problem most likely lies with your resume.

-A resume reboot doesn’t have to be a painful task, so there’s no reason to put it off any longer.
+A resume check doesn’t have to be a painful task, so there’s no reason to put it off any longer.
 We’ve compiled 27 quick and easy resume changes, so your document will become a big win that will put you ahead of the average job candidate.
 Enlisting these resume tips will place you front and center in the eyes of recruiters.

 Your Resume Makes the First Impression